kinnara-digital-studio/kecak-workflow/docs/pluginsList_formatterTextfield.md

 # Plugins Formatter Text Field

-Plugins text fields are plugins that function to accommodate various input data according to the format set.
-Among them can be alphabet, alphanumeric, numeric, email or custom using regular expressions.
+Plugins formatter textfield are plugins that function to format the data that will be entered into the field in various formats, for example in the form of currency, date, etc.

 ## How to use a plugins text field